-Megan Kalsman is a Policy Researcher with the Carbon Leadership Forum at the University of Washington.
+Megan Kalsman is a former Policy Researcher with the Carbon Leadership Forum at the University of Washington.
 She specializes in advancing the procurement of low-carbon materials and informs the development and implementation of cross-sectoral climate policies targeting embodied carbon.

 Before joining the CLF, Megan completed her Master of Science degree at Lund University in Sweden in Environmental Management and Policy with the International Institute for Industrial Environmental Economics.
 She published her thesis project in 2021, on the intersection of gender equality with different environmental issues like climate change, biodiversity, and chemicals on an international policy scale.